Line 18 (Guangzhou Metro): Stations

+Southwestern Section

 Rolling Stock

 Line 18 uses 8 car Type D urban express trains with a maximum operating speed of 160 km/h, which is currently the fastest subway line in mainland China.
 The trains are manufactured by CRRC Zhuzhou Locomotive with the first train was officially delivered on September 25, 2020.
 Initially upon opening, 15 trains were put into operation.
 Line 18 is the first line of Guangzhou Metro to introduce different thermostat settings in each car and set up first class cars.
 In the future, differentiated charges will be implemented to meet the needs of different passengers.